carlst99/DbgCensus/README.md

         });
 ```

-If you aren't using the `Microsoft.Extensions` framework, take a look at the [this file](DbgCensus.Rest/Extensions/IServiceCollectionExtensions.cs) to see how the required services are setup.
+If you aren't using the `Microsoft.Extensions` framework, take a look at [this file](DbgCensus.Rest/Extensions/IServiceCollectionExtensions.cs) to see how the required services are setup.

 #### Building Queries